How to choose a multi-zone system

 You need TRV valves to fit smart thermostatic valves.
 We simply unscrew them and put on the automatic smart ones.
 Then connect up wirelessly to the system.

 If you have manual valves you need to change the physical valve to a TRV type.
 You can tell them apart by the TRV having numbers while the manual do not.
+The difference is that TRV valves work by pushing down a plunger valve to vary the flow of hot water whereas a manual valve turns a screw tap on and off.

 Replacing a manual valve is straightforward but not one a plumber likes doing as they generally have to drain the heating system first.
 This takes a long time and becomes an expensive job for such a small item.